 "We have many things to say the world will not tolerate from a woman's lips"

 Veritable Michael — a podcast opera

-Veritable Michael tells the true story of Katharine Bradley and Edith Cooper — two Victorian poets and lovers, who lived and wrote under the pseudonym, Michael Field.
-This opera combines the journals, poetry and letters of Katharine and Edith with an original score by Tom Floyd, exploring the fantastical, witty and queer world of Michael Field.
+Veritable Michael tells the true story of Katherine Bradley and Edith Cooper — two Victorian poets and lovers, who lived and wrote under the pseudonym, Michael Field.
+This opera combines the journals, poetry and letters of Katherine and Edith with an original score by Tom Floyd, exploring the fantastical, witty and queer world of Michael Field.